ParallelMaths/parallel/pages/8-02-lou-costello.md

 ---

-We have 1 barrel = 9 bushels and 1 bushel = 4 pecks, and so 1 barrel = 9 x 4 = 36 pecks.
+We have 1 barrel = 9 bushels and 1 bushel = 4 pecks, and so 1 barrel = 9 × 4 = 36 pecks.
 Peter Piper has already picked 1 peck, so he needs to pick 35 more pecks to fill a barrel.

 :::